petert82/spongemock/README.md

 ```
 $ fortune | spongemock | cowsay
  ________________________________________
-/ YoU WiLl iNhErIt sOmE MoNeY Or a sMaLl \
+/ YoU wIlL iNhErIt SoMe MoNeY oR a SmAlL \
-\ pIeCe oF LaNd.                         /
+\ pIeCe Of LaNd.                         /
  ----------------------------------------
         \   ^__^
          \  (oo)\_______